Savage3991/FORTNITEWORLDCCUPNamingStandard/api/scripts.md

 ---

 ## setscriptbytecode
+`🛡️ Security`
 ```lua
 function setscriptbytecode(script: LocalScript | ModuleScript, bytecode: string): boolean
 ```

 Sets the raw Luau bytecode of a given script.
 Returns true if operation is successful.
+> ### 🛡️ Security
+> All executors should disallow bytecode writing to scripts with elevated permissions

 ### Parameters